ibm-cloud-docs/netezza/data_lakehouse/hms_npskeywords.md

 ```
 {: codeblock}

-- Alternatively, reference the schema name in quotes with carets to convert to system case.
+- Alternatively, reference the schema name in double quotes with carets to convert to system case.

 ```sql
 SET SCHEMA "^default^";